 Steps on How to Cook Jasmine Rice in a Rice Cooker

 It is easy to cook jasmine rice using a rice cooker.
 It requires less effort and time so you wouldn’t need to stand for hours near your gas stove.
-However, there are the easiest ways to cook jasmine rice using your rice cooker.
+However, there is the best way to cook jasmine rice using a rice cooker.

 Step 01: Wash the Rice

-To wash the rice, add one cup of jasmine rice to a clean and large bowl.
-Fill the bowl with enough cold pure water cover the rice by at least an inch.
+To wash the rice, add two cups of jasmine rice to the rice cooker.
+Fill the pot with enough cold pure water to cover the rice by at least an inch.
 Use your hand to gently agitate the rice for 3 to 5 minutes.
 This will help to remove some of the dirt and starch on the outside of the rice.
 Continue rinsing the rice until the water is mostly clear, about 2 to 3 times.
+But I washed for only once as manufactured instruction.
 Now use a colander or strainer to free the rice from water.
 Shake the rice well to remove the excess water.

 Step 02: Add the Rice and Enough Amount of Water to the Rice Cooker